kenmillionaire/MyPortfolio/README.md

 # MyPortfolio
- Showcase of some projects using Bootstrap to build my page.
+ Showcase of some projects I already built.
+I am using Bootstrap to build this page.